Ejection seat: History

 The design was perfected during World War II.
 Prior to this, the only means of escape from an incapacitated aircraft was to jump clear ("bail out"), and in many cases this was difficult due to injury, the difficulty of egress from a confined space, g forces, the airflow past the aircraft, and other factors.

 The first ejection seats were developed independently during World War II by Heinkel and SAAB.
 Early models were powered by compressed air and the first aircraft to be fitted with such a system was the Heinkel He 280 prototype jet-engined fighter in 1940.
 One of the He 280 test pilots, Helmut Schenk, became the first person to escape from a stricken aircraft with an ejection seat on 13 January 1942 after his control surfaces iced up and became inoperative.
 The fighter was being used in tests of the Argus As 014 impulse jets for V-1 flying bomb development.
 It had its usual Heinkel HeS 8A turbojets removed, and was towed aloft from the Erprobungsstelle Rechlin central test facility of the Luftwaffe in Germany by a pair of Messerschmitt Bf 110C tugs in a heavy snow-shower.
 At 2400 m, Schenk found he had no control, jettisoned his towline, and ejected.
 The He 280 was never put into production status.
 The first operational type built anywhere to provide ejection seats for the crew was the Heinkel He 219 Uhu night fighter in 1942.

 In Sweden, a version using compressed air was tested in 1941.
 A gunpowder ejection seat was developed by Bofors and tested in 1943 for the Saab 21.
 The first test in the air was on a Saab 17 on 27 February 1944, and the first real use occurred by Lt.
-Bengt Johansson on 29 July 1946 after a mid-air collision between a J 21 and a J 22.
+Bengt Johansson.
+(Note: He later changed his surname to Järkenstedt.) on 29 July 1946 after a mid-air collision between a J 21 and a J 22.